DeathStar3/Varicity-SCP-reproduction-package/artifact-submission-files/INSTALL.md

 -The visualization above shows Nest with usage orientation set to OUT and usage level set to 2.

 >Please note that the visualization may not be centered when appearing.
 The rendering time of the visualization increases with the number of buildings to display.
->To limit the loading time when switching between projects, we advise to reduce the value of the usage level to limit the number of buildings to render before switching.
+>To limit the loading time when switching between projects, we advise reducing the value of the usage level to limit the number of buildings to render before switching.

 ### Building VariCity-TS